 - Benefits of Service Dogs for People with Physical Challenges or Fatigue Issues

-For individuals with disabilities that cause fatigue, pain, trouble walking, or limited mobility, service dogs can help!
+For individuals with disabilities that cause fatigue, pain, trouble walking, balance issues, or limited mobility, service dogs can help!
 Like the mobility tasks for wheelchair users, service dogs can also help people regain balance and prevent falling.
 The dog can carry items if the individual is too weak to move or hold them.
 Because service dogs are allowed by law in public places for the benefit of their owners, this means they can perform these assistive tasks in the grocery store, on the sidewalk and other public areas.Using a service dog for balance can help when unstable walking and stumbling occur.
 Service dogs are trained for various bracing maneuvers to prevent falls, provide secure footing after making a difficult move and recover control.

 Overall, service dogs allow a greater level of safety for individuals with disabilities.
 Whether a chronic illness or a mobility impairment is hindering your routine and fundamental practices, expertly trained service dogs can become your partner in many activities.
 A service dog as a team member can work with you to transport items, help you move from place to place and keep you healthy.
 They can retrieve medicine, first-aid kits or insulin kits.

 Emotional Benefits of a Service Dog